-To improve production processes, and the patients experience, we need to understand the consequences if there is a problem with these three aspects during manufacturing.
-We need to know how likely it is to happen and determine opportunities to detect this failure.
+To improve production processes and the patient's experience, we need to understand the consequences of issues with these three aspects during manufacturing - i.e. we need to know how likely it is to happen and determine opportunities to detect this failure.

 When we sufficiently understand the process through well-designed experiments, we can establish controls to ensure we provide products of consistent quality with low risks.
-The iterative approach we use to establish the product formulation, manufacturing process and appropriate controls is called Quality by Design, or QbD.
+The iterative approach used to establish the product formulation, manufacturing process and appropriate controls is called Quality by Design, or QbD.

-The philosophy of a science and risk-based QbD approach starts by focusing on the patient.
+The philosophy of science and risk-based QbD starts by focusing on the patient.
 What is the medical need, and what will the patient expect from the product in terms of its safety, efficacy and quality?
 The quality target product profile (QTPP) outlines these expectations and defines the product profile.

-When it comes to developing the process, the aim is to create a product with a related manufacturing process meeting these expectations, or critical quality attributes (CQAs).
+When it comes to developing the process, the aim is to create a product with a related manufacturing process that meets these expectations or critical quality attributes (CQAs).
 These are measured and must comply with the justified acceptance criteria, linking back to the QTPP and the clinical performance of the product.
 In most cases, the CQA acceptance criteria are formalized as product specifications.

-During development, the focus is to ensure that process parameters, raw materials, and intermediate materials with an influence on the CQAs are specified and controlled.
+During development, you sbhould focus on ensuring that process parameters, raw materials, and intermediate materials with an influence on the CQAs are specified and controlled.
 The parameters and material attributes are known as the critical process parameters (CPPs) and material CQAs.
 Material can refer to starting material, raw material, excipient, reagent, intermediate material or packaging material.